 Books, Layers, and a Dog: The Lived-In Apartment That Earns Every Square Inch

 Some apartments look like nobody actually lives in them.
 This one from u/ClumsyArmadillo clearly has a human (and a dog) in it, and it’s better for it.
-Bookshelves cover three walls, a working desk sits near the window, plants pop up everywhere, and a crochet throw blanket sits mid-progress on the couch.
+Bookshelves cover three walls.
+A working desk sits near the window.
+Plants pop up everywhere.
+A crochet throw blanket sits mid-progress on the couch.
 It feels functional, not suffocating.

 The magic here?
 The storage itself becomes the decoration.
 No wallpaper, no gallery wall, no expensive art.
 The books in their varied colors and sizes serve as the room’s visual texture.
 That’s a genuinely low-cost way to make bare walls interesting.